pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       Show help for pywbemcli subjects.

+      If an argument is provided, it outputs the help for the subject(s) defined by the argument.

       Show help for specific pywbemcli subjects.
 This is in addition to the help messages that are available with the -h or --help option for every command group and command in pywbemcli.
 It helps document pywbemcli subjects that are more general than specific commands and configuration subjects that do not have specific commands.